davidsluo/notes/CSCI_1302/README.md

 # CSCI 1302
-From Fall semester CSCI 1302 at UGA with Eman Saleh
+From Fall semester CSCI 1302 at UGA with Eman Saleh.
 ## Project 1:
 A basic Rock-Paper-Scissors game.
 ## Project 2: